cnorm35/bridgetown-blog/src/_posts/automating_twilio_webhook_urls.md

 ```

 Finding a way to automatically run ngrok in my Procfile and have a way to
-programmatically grab its public URL was a great find and is something that can
+programmatically grab its public URL was a great find for my workflow.
+This is
+something that can
 be expanded to tons of other services you may like to work with in your development
 environment.

+Let me know any other services you automate!